 Retail providers of Contracts for Differences (CFDs) and Spread Betting products in the UK were in shock Tuesday as their industry faces new controls from the Financial Conduct Authority.
 This move had been foreshadowed, but even so, it upends a business that started as a way to avoid UK stamp taxes and has grown into a major industry of its own.

-This content requires registration.
-Get access today by signing up here.The proposals for CFD providers include:
+This content requires free registration (unlocked content) or a Finadium subscription.
+Log in or get access today by signing up here.The proposals for CFD providers include:

 - Standardised risk warnings and mandatory disclosure of profit-loss ratios on client